 The burden of proof in traffic court is lower than in criminal court, but strong evidence still matters.
 A well-prepared defense can reduce penalties or even lead to a dismissal if the prosecution cannot prove the case clearly.

-How a Lawyer Helps in Los Angeles Traffic Court
+How a Lawyer Can Help Your LA Traffic Court Case

 Facing a judge after a crash can be overwhelming, especially when your license or livelihood is at stake.
 Having a lawyer gives you an advantage and helps prevent costly mistakes.